Rostech/DI.WeatherApp/README.md

 ![not-inverted-dependency](https://user-images.githubusercontent.com/10576276/153411510-6b83e74d-1210-465c-a5f6-4f32c2e76a97.png)

-As shown in the graph, the dependency is not inverted and the UI is depending on Business layer, which dependes on Data layer.
+As shown in the graph, the dependency is not inverted and the UI is depending on the Business layer, which depends on Data layer.
-This means that the higher level layer depends on the implementation details of the lower level layer.
+This means that the higher-level layer depends on the implementation details of the lower-level layer.
 We're trying to use an interface to decouple this dependency but this is not enough.
 ### So what?!
 To demonstrate an issue with not inverting dependencies we could introduce a change in the Data layer.
-Lets say that we need to change a propery name in the ```WeatherForecastDbo.cs```
+Let's say that we need to change a property name in the ```WeatherForecastDbo.cs```

 ![changed-property-name](https://user-images.githubusercontent.com/10576276/153416701-2c656ac5-5f45-4c31-a51d-050ddc5712d8.png)